Sanjeev0506/Auction/README.md

 # 🎯 AuctionVerse

 AuctionVerse is a full-stack web application that lets users host, join, and bid in live auctions — all in real time.
-Built with FastAPI, HTML/CSS/JS, and JWT authentication, it combines a sleek frontend with a powerful backend.
+Built with Python (FastAPI), HTML/CSS/JS, and JWT authentication, it combines a sleek frontend with a powerful backend.

 ---